-Apple's new $29 Bluetooth beacons definitely drew some inspiration from Tile's lineup of trackers.
+Apple's $29 Bluetooth beacons definitely drew some inspiration from Tile's lineup of trackers.
 But just because AirTags are designed like existing smart trackers doesn't mean you can't find other useful ways to use these little homing tags.
 In fact, we've thought of more than a dozen fun ways to get the most out of AirTags.

 Apple sells these new smart trackers standalone ($29) or in packs of four ($99).
-The latter is definitely the better deal if you think you'll need a bunch of these, as it brings the individual AirTag cost down to $24.75 a pop.
-Maybe you only need one, but remember — there are at least 18 ways to use Apples's new smart trackers, so you might want to stock up!
+The latter is the better deal if you think you'll need a bunch of these, as it brings the individual AirTag cost down to $24.75 a pop.
+Maybe you only need one, but remember — there are at least 18 ways to use Apple's new smart trackers, so you might want to stock up!

 To be clear, an AirTag is not an iPhone, so it has no way to communicate with the Find My app or network or on its own.
 Instead, it connects to other devices on the Find My network using Bluetooth.
 To get a hit on Find My, a connected device needs to be within Bluetooth range of the missing AirTag.

-If you're looking for your AirTag on your own, it's a similar experience to tracking down an item on Find My, unless you have an iPhone with the U1 chip (iPhone 11 and 12 models) with Ultra Wideband technology.
+If you're looking for your AirTag on your own, it's a similar experience to tracking down an item on Find My, unless you have an iPhone with the U1 chip (iPhone 11 and newer) with Ultra Wideband technology.
 These devices support Precision Finding with AirTag; you'll actually see an arrow appear on your iPhone's display, letting you know exactly how close you are to that AirTag and in what direction it's in.
 That's a feature we think will come in handy in more than a couple of the scenarios below:

-You don't need to lose an AirTag for them to be useful to strangers.
+You don't need to lose an AirTag for them to be helpful to strangers.
 AirTag can act as an NFC contact card, sharing your phone number and any other information you want to provide with whoever interacts with it.

 They would tap the top of their NFC-equipped smartphone (iPhone or Android) on the white side of the AirTag, then hold until a notification appears.
 Open that, and they'll be redirected to a webpage that displays the information you added.
 It's not quite the same as an NFC business contact card that can help import contact details, but it's fun to play with.